rjsanborn/Latin101/hw1.md

 Two verbs belonging to the fourth conjugation include audire and venire.

-The changes in capio and facio's principal parts are similar in that they follow the same spelling with the only exception being their root (capio using "cap" and facio using "fac")❌
+The changes in capio and facio's principal parts are similar in that they follow the same spelling with the only exception being their root (capio using "cap" and facio using "fac")❌ The principal parts of the verbs capio and facio share identical endings in the principal parts